prsyahmi/AsioMixer/README.md

 # AsioMixer
-AsioMixer is a simple mixer for ASIO devices.
+AsioMixer is a simple mixer for ASIO devices with low CPU usage.

+The current version is very limited, it allows mixing two separate channels into a single output channel.
+Currently, it only supports 32-bit integer LSB format.

 ## Downloading